BioBoost/course-object-oriented-programming-with-cpp/docs/b-fundamentals/02-operators/README.md

 So basically `x = y + 3;` is a statement that consists of the three expressions `y`, `y + 3` and `x = y + 3`.
 :::

-## Mathematical Operators
+## Arithmetic Operators

-The most basic operators are the mathematical operators.
+The most basic operators are the Arithmetic operators.
 They are easy to understand because they have the same functionality as in math.
 The following operators are available to do basic math operations:

 | Operator | Description |
 | --- | --- |